Ozonised/DIY-UPS-for-WiFi-Router/README.md

 | 12V 1A adapter | 1 |

 In additon to the items mentioned above, you will also need some other miscellaneous stuff like wires, etc.

+# CREDITS:
+I would like to take a moment to thank the YouTube channel [Open Green Energy](https://www.youtube.com/c/OpenGreenEnergy) for his video series on DIY UPS for WiFi Routers.
+They have been of huge help to me for the development of this project.